BTS150 - Christian Story I: Biblical Tradition

 Note: This course includes field experience.

-EDU 240 - Integrating the Arts in the Elementary Classroom
+EDU240 - Integrating the Arts for the Elementary Classroom Teacher

 (3 credits) This course is designed to provide basic skills for integrating music, theatre, art, and physical education in the elementary school classroom as well as strategies for cooperative opportunities with the specialized teachers.
 We will concentrate on effective teaching strategies, which include planning, implementing, and evaluating the teaching process.
 Course content will include practicing teaching techniques and learning pedagogy related to the integration of these specials in the elementary classroom.

-EDU 300 - Characteristics of Young Children with Diverse Needs (includes field experience)
+EDU300 - Characteristics of Young Children with Diverse Needs

 (3 credits; alternate years, consult department) This course will examine the nature of child growth and development for children ages birth through grade three in the areas of language development, social-emotional, aesthetics, cognition and adaptive behavior and how these impact development in the first years of life.
 Candidates will demonstrate a range of appropriate assessment and evaluation strategies to support the strengths, interests and needs of students with a range of